The Muppets Studio

 The Muppets Studio, LLC is an American entertainment production company and subsidiary of the Walt Disney Company, that owns and produces media content for The Muppets franchise.
 The division was previously formed as The Muppets Holding Company, LLC on February 14, 2004, through Disney's acquisition of The Muppets and Bear in the Big Blue House intellectual properties from the Jim Henson Company.

 The Muppets Studio manages the rights to The Muppets characters, including supervising their appearances across Disney's various divisions, as well as producing films, television series, specials, theme park attractions, music recordings, publishing, and live performances featuring the characters.
-The division does not have ownership of the Sesame Street or Fraggle Rock characters, which are owned by Sesame Workshop and the Jim Henson Company, respectively.
+The division currently operates as a specialty unit within Disney Live Entertainment, a part of Walt Disney Imagineering.
+The division does not own the characters from Sesame Street or Fraggle Rock, which are owned by Sesame Workshop and the Jim Henson Company, respectively.

 History

 Background: Disney and Henson's failed merger

 In the late-1980s, Jim Henson had been in talks with Disney CEO Michael Eisner to sell Jim Henson Productions to Disney.
 In August 1989, the two officially announced a deal for Disney to purchase Jim Henson Productions for $150 million.
 The deal fell through several months after Jim Henson's death in 1990.

 Despite the collapse of the merger deal, by 1992, Disney and Jim Henson Productions had already struck a number of deals: